What's a VIN Bar Code?

 on the vehicle.
 Most makes of automobiles have the VIN

-Motor's cars have the VIN on the driver's side dashboard.
+Many cars also have the VIN on the driver's side dashboard visible through the windshield.

-The GM dashboard bar codes are particularly hard to
+The dashboard bar codes are particularly hard to

 read for most bar code readers because the bar code

-must be read through the windshield of the car.
+must be read through the windshield of the car which distorts the scan beam.

 Worth